HenryssonDaniel/teacup-service-report-mysql-java/README.md

 from one database to another.
 ## How ##
 Follow the steps below:
+1. Deploy the war file on your server

+For developers:
+1. Add plugin: id 'org.gretty' version '2.3.1'
-1. Start the service by running: gradle run
+1. Run: gradle run